tymyrddin/purple/source/docs/incident-response/build-programme.md

 Complexity and duration increase as the team's familiarity with the format grows and as the safety controls have been demonstrated to hold.
 The progression is not a curriculum: it is a response to what each exercise reveals.
-If the first tabletop surfaces a fundamental gap in role clarity, the second exercise addresses that gap, not move on to more sophisticated scenarios.
+If the first tabletop surfaces a fundamental gap in role clarity, the second exercise addresses that gap rather than moving on to more sophisticated scenarios.

 Add live injects when the tabletop format is producing confident, if theoretical, responses.
 Live injects test whether the understanding demonstrated in the tabletop survives contact with time pressure and ambiguous information.